Finnish Export Credit Ltd (FEC) administers the Finnish interest equalisation system.

 over 5 - 10

 The export credit is arranged and funded by a financial institution.
 The financial institution is responsible for documentation, and shall administer the credit and its securities throughout the entire life of the credit.
-The credit currency is mainly euro or the United States dollar.
+The credit currency is mainly euro, United States dollar or the buyer's country's currency.

-FEC charges a handling fee and a commitment fee according to its policies.
+FEC charges a commitment fee according to its policies and a handling fee.

 - CATEGORY I 2 - 5 years (8.5 years)